Icinga/icinga2/doc/9-icinga2-api.md

   comment   | string  | **Required.** Comment text, may be empty. force     | boolean | **Optional.** Default: false.
 If true, the notification is sent regardless of downtimes or whether notifications are enabled or not.

-Example for a custom host notification announcing a global maintanence to host owners:
+Example for a custom host notification announcing a global maintenance to host owners:

     $ curl -k -s -u root:icinga -X POST 'https://localhost:5665/v1/actions/send-custom-notification' \